-Bill’s grandfather Antonio immigrated to the United States from Italy in 1902, worked for the Italian Swiss Colony winery at one point and later owned the Schmidt vineyard and winery and planted grapes near the town of Windsor in neighboring Sonoma County (now site of Windsor Oaks Vineyards).
-Prior to Prohibition, Antonio moved to Mexico and founded a winery and planted vineyards – during the height of his investment, he controlled over 700 acres of vines.
+Bill’s grandfather Antonio on his mother’s side of the family, was born in Barletta, Italy.
+He immigrated to the United States from Italy in 1902 at age 20, worked for the Italian Swiss Colony winery and later owned Schmidt vineyard and winery and planted grapes near the town of Windsor in neighboring Sonoma County which is now the site of Windsor Oaks Vineyards.
+Just prior to Prohibition, Antonio moved to Mexico and founded a winery and planted vineyards; during the height of his investment, he controlled over 700 acres of vines which at the time was the largest vineyard in Mexico.

-In 1936 only several years after the repeal of Prohibition, Antonio opened A. Perelli-Minetti & Sons Winery in Delano California (about a 30-minute drive north of Bakersfield).
-Antonio was actually the first California winemaker to have a wine-making degree having graduated from the Royal Institute of Viticulture and Enology in Conigleano, Italy.
+In 1936 only several years after the repeal of Prohibition, Antonio opened A. Perelli-Minetti & Sons Winery in Delano, California (about a 30-minute drive north of Bakersfield).
+Antonio was one of the earliest winemakers in California to have a wine-making degree having graduated from the Royal Institute of Viticulture and Enology in Conigleano, Italy.
+He died in 1976 at age 96 and was known as the Dean of California winemakers.

+Bill’s parents were Conchita Perelli-Minetti (Antonio’s daughter, born in Mexico and a Stanford graduate in the 1930s) and William Moore Harrison.
 Bill lived in Delano until 12 before moving to Santa Rosa, California.
-A fellow Santa Rosa High School graduate (class of 1959) he later graduated from Santa Clara University with a bachelor’s degree in marketing and then earned an MBA at UC Berkeley.
-After serving for two years in the Army he went to work for his uncle Mario at the California Wine Association (CWA) beginning in 1966 (Bill’s family were one of the association’s owners).
+He is a fellow Santa Rosa High School graduate (class of 1959) and has always been generous donation for various SRHS fundraisers and functions.
+We served on the SRHS Foundation Board for 4.5 years and were the youngest member, by far at the time.
+Bill later graduated from Santa Clara University (SCU) with a bachelor’s degree in marketing and then earned an MBA at UC Berkeley.
+Shoutout here to our brother and sister who both went to Santa Clara and also Lucia Gilbert who runs the SCU Women Winemakers website.
+After serving for two years in the army he went to work for his uncle Mario at the California Wine Association (CWA) beginning in 1966; conveniently, Bill’s family were one of the association’s owners.
 At one point CWA was a major wine company owning over 200 winery brands.

-Bill, his son, and his brother-in-law built the winery from scratch doing much of the work themselves – the exterior looks like a cross between an old western building (think of the TV show Bonanza) and a two-story California mission style architecture.
+Bill, his son, and his brother-in-law built the winery from scratch doing much of the work themselves; the exterior looks like a cross between an old western building (think of the TV show Bonanza) and a two-story California mission style architecture.
 The rock used for the first-floor walls was quarried from the nearby hills across from the vineyard just east of the Silverado Trail.
 A wooden boardwalk is located in front of the building – a bocce ball court is on site and picnic tables are also available for use.
+And conveniently, Bill’s commute from his house is a very short walk to the winery.

 Mobile Bottling

 Besides his extensive family contributions to the California wine industry, Bill’s personal contributions to the industry are notable in their own right.
-He was one of the early pioneers of mobile bottling services for wineries (as he recalls the 3rd such mobile bottling company in existence).
+He was one of the early pioneers of mobile bottling services for wineries; he told us he was the 3rd such mobile bottling company in existence.
 Harry Hakala founded Mobile Wine Line, a mobile bottling service in Lodi in 1978.
 Harry told us about the idea for his mobile bottling business came from his mother.
 And according to Bill, the second such business was founded by Don Hudson who was operating a mobile bottling service slightly before Bill.

 His original mobile bottling business spawned numerous similar other services; many of the owners of mobile bottling services now based in Napa and Sonoma & beyond received their training under Bill.
 Today it is common for smaller wineries to employ the services of mobile bottling trucks – they avoid the often-high costs of owning and maintaining their own bottling equipment and they can still label their wines as “estate bottled”.